emmje/Group-Gamma-Chatbot/Notebooks/README.md

 ```

-## 📝 Notes
+## Notes

 - The chatbot uses semantic similarity to match user queries to intents
-- No training required - just add new intents to `intents.json`
+- No training required - just adding new intents to intents.json
 - The Streamlit interface automatically handles chat history